Do Go On - 397 - Aviator Charles Kingsford Smith

 He's worried they'll do that again.

-If you're landing during the day, it'd be harder for them to put the rockets up.
+Yeah, during the day, it would be harder for them to put the rockets up.

 They can't shoot you.